 Depending on the time of year and day of the week the cost of flights to Australia will vary greatly just as they do in any country.

-For my first example, I researched one of the most popular flights on the network, the Sydney –> Melbourne route.
+For my first example, let’s look at one of the most popular flights on the network, the Sydney –> Melbourne route.

 - 1hr 30min flight